dennisinteractive/dennisdigital-cucumberjs/README.md

-# Dennis Digital: Common Step Definitions for CucumberJS
+# Dennis Digital: Common step definitions for CucumberJS

 A collections of common and reusable step defintions for Dennis Digital BDD testing stack.
 Run using CucumberJS and PhantomJS via NodeJS.